kwaldenphd/python-intro/README.md

 ```
 I'm Knute Rockne, class of 1914.
 I'm majoring in pharmacy and originally from Norway but grew up in Chicago.
 I live in Sorin Hall.
 ```

-Q5: Write a program that creates `first_name` and `last_name` variables, and then uses concatenation to output a `full_name` variable.
-Answer to this question includes program + comments that document process and explain your code.

 Q6: Write a program that asks the user to enter their favorite color, and then prints a `"Your favorite color is..."` message.
 Answer to this question includes program + comments that document process and explain your code.